dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/environments/dbt-cloud-environments.md

 **Semantic Layer**

-For Semantic-Layer eligible customers, the next section of environment settings are the Semantic Layer configurations.
-[The Semantic Layer setup guide](/docs/use-dbt-semantic-layer/setup-dbt-semantic-layer) has the most up to date setup instructions!
+For Semantic Layer-eligible customers, the next section of environment settings is the Semantic Layer configurations.
+[The Semantic Layer setup guide](/docs/use-dbt-semantic-layer/setup-dbt-semantic-layer) has the most up-to-date setup instructions!

 **Deployment Connection**